Filtering and Views¶

 - Numeric greater thanis-less-than

-- Numeric less than
+- Numeric less thanis-greater-than-or-equal

 Date Operators¶